 Della has been going to school for 5 months now.
 She loves it.
 Especially when Mrs. Pouncy does her hair (see above picture).
-Sadly, she has no idea that it is about to end 6 days from now for Summer Break.
+Sadly, she has no idea that it is about to end 6 days from now for summer.
 She is going to be very upset.

 It's been a very busy 5 months for our daughter and she has made so much progress.
 As to why, my guess is that seeing other children talking, walking, eating, etc. has motivated her to do the same.
 You know what they say about peer pressure.
 Here is a short list of her accomplishments since starting school:

 - Using a spoon (sometimes, when she feels like it, which is not often, but I'm counting it anyway).

 - Imitating others- like rolling her hands when singing "Wheels On the Bus".

 - Signing the word "more" appropriately.